Student Journalism

 All New Hampshire public, charter, and parochial high school students are eligible for the $5,000 Brodsky Prize that Jeffrey Brodsky hopes will encourage out-of-the-box efforts and innovation by a new generation of student journalists.

-The Brodsky Prize was established seven years ago by the late Jeffrey Brodsky and his father, Howard, to encourage innovation by student journalists.
+The Brodsky Prize was established by the late Jeffrey Brodsky and his father, Howard, to encourage innovation by student journalists.
 Judging criteria include a student's journalistic initiative and enterprise, as well as what Jeffrey Brodsky called "a contrarian nature and out-of-the-box thinking."

 Student Journalism Classes

-The Nackey S. Loeb School of Communications offers classes for students of all ages, including newswriting, photojournalism, freelance writing, broadcast journalism and more.
+The Loeb School’s classes are open to people of all ages, including newswriting, photojournalism, freelance writing, broadcast journalism and more.
 High School students are invited to join us for classes, both in-person and online.
-New Hampshire public, parochial and charter high school students are eligible for The Brodsky Prize, administered annually by the Loeb School.
-Current classes are found under our registration link.

 Additional Resources